rajkharvar/gasless-token-airdrop/README.md

-# Gasless Token drop
+# Gasless Token Airdrop

-Gasless token drop using relay.
-More info TBA
+Airdrop tokens to the end user without charging for gas fees.

+## Working

+1. User signs the message signature request on frontend.
+2. A request is made by frontend to API which sends address logged in metamask and signature.
+3. API server makes request to [Relay](https://docs.openzeppelin.com/defender/relay)
+4. Relay makes call to contract which internally validate the signature and airdrops 10 GSTKN to the address.

-TokenDrop contract address (Mumbai): 0xfa53Ec5cf68f9dDC9C25df0Cb788c5b1eCd84772
+TokenDrop contract address (Mumbai): 0x0cc4A47D26c67e720446B5d5F82E1A501471967e